tinymce/tinymce-docs/advanced/annotations.md

 ## Retrieving All Annotations for a Particular Annotation Name

-The Annotator API allows you to retrieve an object of all of the uids for a particular annotation type (e.g. alpha), and the nodes associated with those uids.
-For example, to retrieve all `alpha` annotations, we would use this code:
+The Annotator API allows retrieving an object of all of the uids for a particular annotation type (e.g. alpha), and the nodes associated with those uids.
+For example, to retrieve all `alpha` annotations, this code is used:

 ```js
 var annotations = editor.annotator.getAll('alpha');
 var nodesInFirstUid = annotations['first-uid'];
 ```

-Assuming that there is a uid called `first-uid`, the above code shows you how to access the nodes used for making that annotation.
+Assuming that there is a uid called `first-uid`, the above code shows how to access the nodes used for making that annotation.
 The full API is:

 ```js
 /**